 When it comes to DIY, beginning a project is half the battle.
 It can take quite a bit of energy and focus to get started.
 After all, creativity tends to work in strange ways.
 A new project can also be intimidating and nerve-wracking, especially if it’s something you haven’t made before.

 Fortunately, once you do get started, you’re already halfway there.
-The trick is to knowing how and where to begin.
+The trick is to know how and where to begin.
 That’s where we come in.
-With both novices and experts in mind, we’ve compiled a list of ideas on where to begin with your DIY projects.
+With both novices and experts in mind, we’ve compiled a list of ideas on where to start with, your DIY projects.
 Happy making!

 1. A Source of Inspiration

-Books and magazines are another great place to find inspiration.
+Books and magazines are other great places to find inspiration.
 You’ll be amazed at what you can find by simply browsing through a library or your local book store.
 You can even combine ideas and concepts from multiple sources for an idea that is totally special.
 Try browsing through a catalog and find an item to DIY rather than buy.